CiscoDevNet/AppD-Cloud-Kickstart/workshops/aws/eks-monitoring-lab/lab-exercise-02.md

 ### **3.** Create EKS Cluster

-Change to the directory where you will run the script to create the EKS cluster:
+Change to the directory where you will prepare to run the script to create the EKS cluster:

 ```
 cd /home/centos/AppD-Cloud-Kickstart/applications/aws/AD-Capital-Kube
 ```
 <br>

 Next, you will need to set two environment variables.
-The first variable, **appd_aws_eks_user_name**, needs special instructions, so please read carefully.
+The first variable, '**appd_aws_eks_user_name**', needs special instructions, so please read carefully.

 <br>